 Tim Crook is in his fourteenth year as a professor in the school of education faculty at Asbury University.
 He graduated with an undergraduate degree in elementary education from Asbury College in 1975.
 Dr. Crook had a varied background in his 27 years in public schools.
 He taught 9 years at the elementary level, 3rd through 6th grades.
 During his 9 years in the classroom he earned his Master’s Degree in Elementary Education from Georgetown College and his Instructional Supervisor’s certification as well as his Elementary Principal’s certification from the University of Kentucky.
 In his 10th year in public schools, Tim became an Instructional Supervisor, a district position he held for two years.
 He was then an elementary principal for 16 years, ending his public school career as principal at Northside Elementary in Midway, Kentucky in 2002.
 After retiring from public education, Tim was an instructor in the teacher education program at Midway College for four years.
 He also assisted Woodford Christian School as a part-time Headmaster for two of the four years.
 During his time at Midway, Tim started a doctoral program at Spalding University.
 Dr. Crook has since completed his doctoral program in educational leadership.
 At Asbury University, Dr. Crook currently is the chair of the department of instructional leadership.
-He teaches classes in the traditional undergraduate program, the Adult Professional Studies elementary education program, and the graduate program.
+He teaches classes in the traditional undergraduate program, the online elementary education program, and the graduate program.

 Instructional Areas and Professional Interests